 Students who withdraw, drop or fail a nursing course are permitted one opportunity to request readmission to the program.
 Readmission is on a space available basis.
 Students are readmitted based on their position on the return to clinical list and the number of seats available.
 Students wishing to apply for readmission to clinical, will need to submit this form.
-If a student fails, we recommend submitting the form as soon as possible, since the readmission to clinical list is determined by the date the form is submitted and the student's /grade point average for that semester as a group.

-After grades have been posted for the semester, the number of available seats will be determined, and students will be notified as soon as possible.
+After grades have been posted for the semester, the number of available seats for the following semester will be determined, and students will be notified as soon as possible.
 In certain circumstances, available seats may be known prior to the end of the semester.
 In this case, students may be notified earlier than the end of the semester.
 It is up to students waiting to get into the program to keep all immunization records and CPR up to date.
 Students will be directed when it is time for background check and drug urine screen is to be done.
 Once a seat becomes available, students are notified by phone or Hocking College student email.
 From the time of notification, students have 72 hours (exception is summer semester - 48 hours) to accept or decline the clinical seat for the SEMESTER OF RE ENTRY.
-If a student declines, they are removed from the list for the semester requested and may be put back on the list a second time.
-If a student declines the offer a second time, they will no longer be eligible to continue with the program.
+If a student declines, they must submit a written request / Readmission to Clinical Application for a future semester.
+If a student declines the offer a second time, they will no longer be eligible to continue with the program and may reapply after three years (see below).